ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 {% endnote %}

+Partitions can be:
+ - **Active.** All partitions by default are active.
+You can both read from an active partition and write into an active partition.
+ - **Inactive.** You can only read from an inactive partition.
+Partition become inactive after splitting in case of [autopartitioning](#autopartitioning).
+Inactive partition is deleted automatically after deletion all messages from such partition due to retention period expired.

 ### Offset {#offset}

 All messages within a partition have a unique sequence number called an `offset` An offset monotonically increases as new messages are written.

+## Autopartitioning {#autopartitioning}

+Total topic throughput is defined by count of partitions in this topic and throughput of each partition.
+Count of partitions and throughput of every partition are defined at the moment of the topic creation.
+If maximum required write speed to a topic is unknown when it is created, you can use autopartitioning to scale this topic automatically.
+If you switch on autopartitioning up on any topic then count of partitions in this topic will be increased automatically if write speed increases (see [Autopartitioning modes](#autopartitioning_modes)).

+### Guarantees {#autopartitioning_guarantee}

+1. SDK and server provide exactly-once guarantee of writing in case of partition split.
+It means that any message will be written once into the parent partition or into the one of the child partitions.
+Message can not be written into the parent partition and into the child partition at the same time.
+Moreover, a message can not be written into the one partition several times.
+2. SDK and server provide reading order.
+First, the data will be read from the parent partition, and after that the data will be read from the child partitions.
+3. So, exactly-once guarantee of writing and reading order guarantee continue to be fulfilled for the specific [(producer-id)](#producer-id).

+### Autopartitioning modes {#autopartitioning_modes}

+The following autopartition modes are possible for any topic.

+#### DISABLED

+Autopartitioning is disabled for this topic.
+In this case count of partitions is a constant, and there is no automatic scaling.

+Initial count of partitions is defined during topic creation.
+In this mode in case of manual change of partitions count new partitions are added.
+All previously existed partitions remain active as well as new partitions.

+#### UP

+Autopartitioning up is switched on on this topic.
+It means that in case of increasing of writing speed into the topic partitions count will be increased automatically.
+In case of decreasing of writing speed into the topic partitions count remaines unchanged.

+Algorithm of partitions count increasing is following.
+If during defined period of time write speed into the some partitions increases defined threshold (in % of maximum write speed into the partition), this partition is splitted into the two child partitions.
+Original partition becomes inactive.
+Only reading is possible from such partition.
+When retention period expires, and all messages from this partition will be deleted, this partition also will be deleted.
+Two new child partitions become active, and reading and writing are both possible for these partitions.

+#### PAUSED

+Autopartitioning is paused for this topic.
+There is no automatic increasing of partitions count.
+If necessary, you can switch on autopartitioning up again for this topic.

+Examples of YQL-queries for switching between different modes of autopartitioning you can see [here](../yql/reference/syntax/alter-topic.md#autopartitioning).

+### Autopartitioning constraints {#autopartitioning_constraints}

+There are following constraints during using autopartitioning:

+1. If you switch on autopartitioning up on some topic, you can not stop autopartitioning, just pause it.
+2. If you switch on autopartitioning up on some topic, it's impossible to read and write into this topic through [Kafka API](../reference/kafka-api/index.md).
+3. Autopartitioning can be switched on only on topics with reserved capacity mode.

 ## Message sources and groups {#producer-id}